typesupply/opentype-cookbook/readme.md

 ## Positioning

 Positioning glyphs may not be as visually interesting as what can be achieved with substitution, but the positioning support in OpenType is incredibly powerful.
-The positioning rules can be broken into two separate categories to make them easier to understand:
+The positioning rules can be broken into two separate categories:

 1. Simple Rules -- These adjust either the space around one glyph or the space between two glyphs.
 2. Mind-Blowingly Complex and Astonishingly Powerful Rules -- These do things like properly shift combining marks to align precisely with the base forms in Arabic and Devanagari so that things look incredibly spontaneous and beautiful.